 Conventional Generation Facilities Interconnecting More Than 10 MVA of Generation Capacity:

-The RE shall provide all generator dynamics data and associated generator data.
-The data must be provided in the form of PSS/E model data sheets and dynamics model records with tuned parameters.

-The model data shall include, at minimum, a generator model, a governor model, an exciter model, and excitation limiter models.
-If applicable, the RE shall also provide the power system stabilizer model.
+The model data shall include, at minimum, a generator model, a governor model, an exciter model, a power system stabilizer model (if applicable) and excitation limiter models.

 Classical model data is not acceptable.